epccs/RPUlux/Hardware/README.md

             add pull-down to PWM's (IO[3569],nSS,MOSI]
             add pull-down to CS0_EN and CS1_EN
-            add pull-down to NMOS IO4 and IO7 remove NMOS sink on IO8 so it is only doing ALT_EN function
+            add pull-down to NMOS IO4 and IO7 add 100k to Q1 zener for leakage current remove NMOS sink on IO8 so it is only doing ALT_EN function

         ^0  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,